Trip Logistics

 VAT Refunds

-As of 2021, the UK has abolished the VAT Retail Export Scheme for visitors.
+As of January 2021, the UK has abolished the VAT Retail Export Scheme for visitors to Great Britain.

 No Airport Refunds

 Unlike the EU, you cannot get a VAT refund at the airport for goods purchased on the high street.
-The only way to shop tax-free is to have the retailer ship the items directly to your home address outside the UK, or to shop at “Duty-Free” stores after you pass through security.
+The only way to shop tax-free is to have the retailer ship items directly to your home address outside the UK, or to buy from Duty-Free stores after clearing security.

 Unlicensed 'Taxis'

-Never accept a ride from someone standing in the Arrivals hall offering a “cheap taxi” or “private car.”
-These are unlicensed drivers who often overcharge or lack proper insurance.
-Always head to the official Taxi Rank outside or use a verified app.
+Never accept a ride from someone in the Arrivals hall offering a “cheap taxi” or “private car.”
+These are unlicensed drivers who often overcharge or lack insurance.
+Always use the official Taxi Rank or a verified app.